 Having this general equation of state, we notice that, strictly speaking, the theorem \eqref{thm:AcousticMetric} does not apply for BECs when seen as fluids.
 This is because the quantum pressure precludes BECs from being barotropic fluids.
-Indeed, the quantum pressure contribution implies that the value of the density at a point is not enough to compute the pressure.
-One also needs to know the density in a neighbourhood of that point, so the laplacian of the density can be computed.
-Note that the healing length controls when the contribution of the quantum pressure to the total pressure will be relevant.
-If the density varies on a characteristic length scale $\lambda$, the quantum pressure contribution will be of the order of $(\xi/\lambda)^2$.
-Hence, we can safely neglect it provided these variations occur within much greater lengths than the healing length $\lambda\gg\xi$.
-In these case, we say that the we are in the hydrodynamical regime of the condensate (or that the hydrodynamical approximation is justified).
-On the contrary, the quantum pressure dominates when these variations in the condensate density occur at smaller length scales $\lambda\ll\xi$, and the hydrodynamical approximation typically breaks down at $\lambda\approx\xi$.
-Hence, we can see the healing length as a scale below which there is a transition from a barotropic phase to a phase dominated by quantum pressure.
+Indeed, the quantum contribution to pressure implies that the value of the density at a point is not enough to compute the pressure.
+One also needs to know the density in a neighbourhood of that point (to compute the Laplacian of the density).
+Interestingly, the relevance of this contribution to the total pressure is controlled by the healing length.
+If the density varies on a characteristic length scale $\lambda$, the quantum contribution to pressure will be of order $(\xi/\lambda)^2$.
+Hence, we can safely neglect it provided that variations in the background density occur within length scales much greater than the healing length $\lambda\gg\xi$.
+In these case, we say that the we are in the hydrodynamical regime of the condensate, or that the hydrodynamic approximation holds.
+On the contrary, the quantum contribution to pressure dominates when these variations in the condensate density occur at length scales shorter than the healing length $\lambda\ll\xi$, and the hydrodynamic approximation breaks down.

+We can then see the healing length as a scale below which there is a transition from a barotropic behavior to a non-barotropic behavior, dominated by quantum contributions pressure.
 Well below the healing length, we can apply the theorem \eqref{thm:AcousticMetric}, and we will be able to model the condensate as an analog spacetime with an acoustic metric describing the propagation of sound waves.
 Note, however, that the analogy is not an analogy of the dynamics of the gravitational field by the condensate, since Einstein's equations are different from the GPE, but it will rather be an analogy of the dynamics of a massless scalar field propagating in a given curved spacetime, with geometry dictated by the specific condensate profile.
 The object that will be analogue to the scalar field will not be the condensate itself, but its low-energy excitations, as we will see later.